loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 ### How to build a great test suite

-How to create a great test suite?
-By thinking smaller and favoring fast, focused unit-tests over slow application-wide end-to-end tests.
+To create a great test suite, think smaller and favor fast, focused unit-tests over slow application-wide end-to-end tests.

-Let's say we are implementing the "search" endpoint of the Product resource described earlier.
-We may write the following tests:
+Say you are implementing the "search" endpoint of the Product resource described earlier.
+You might write the following tests:

- 1. One "acceptance test", where we start the application, make an HTTP request to search for a given product name, and verify that expected products were returned.
-This verifies that all parts of our application are correctly wired together.
+ 1. One "acceptance test", where you start the application, make an HTTP request to search for a given product name, and verify that expected products were returned.
+This verifies that all parts of the application are correctly wired together.

- 2. Few "integration tests" where we invoke `ProductController` API from JavaScript/TypeScript, talk to a real database, and verify that the queries built by the controller work as expected when executed by our database server.
+ 2. Few "integration tests" where you invoke `ProductController` API from JavaScript/TypeScript, talk to a real database, and verify that the queries built by the controller work as expected when executed by the database server.

- 3. Many "unit tests" where we test `ProductController` in isolation and verify that the controller handles all different situations, including error paths and edge cases.
+ 3. Many "unit tests" where you test `ProductController` in isolation and verify that the controller handles all different situations, including error paths and edge cases.

 ### Testing workflow